Rustam-Z/python-programming/README.md

   - collections, itertools, requests, json, csv, pathlib, os, sys
   - [OpenCV](https://github.com/Rustam-Z/opencv-learning-area)

 ## 2. Advancing with Python - it is continuous learning.
-Do in parallel with step 3.
+Do in parallel with third step.
 - Testing with Python - "Python testing with PyTest"
 - SOLID Principles, KISS, DRY
 - Design Patterns